ASP.NET - Environment Setup

-To size a wind just drag it.
+To change the size of a window, just drag it.

-Adding folders and files to your web site:
+Adding Folders and Files to your Website

 When a new web form is created, Visual Studio automatically generates the starting HTML for the form and displays it in Source view of the web forms designer.
 The Solution Explorer is used to add any other files, folders or any existing item on the web site.